Can You Lay Turf in Winter?

 Our advice is that you can indeed purchase and lay turf all year round unless there is snow or ice on the ground.
 If the ground is frozen, it makes it extremely difficult for the roots to knit into its new environment.
 If the temperature is too cold, is not viable for us to even harvest the turf once the ground is frozen over.

 Re-turfing the garden during the winter does have its advantages, as the cooler weather ensures that people are less likely to tread on the new lawn and it will survive longer on the pallet after it has been harvested due to the cooler temperatures.
-We still highly recommend laying it as soon as possible though!
+The winter rain also helps to settle the lawn in and helps to do a lot of the necessary watering for you.
+We still highly recommend laying it as soon as possible though.

 Winter garden preparation tips: